alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/doc/report.md

 From the table and the bar chart, it is obvious that more passengers in higher classes survived than those in lower classes.

-To see if there is a statistically significant difference in the survival/mortality between each passenger class, a Permutation test was performed and the result is shown below.
+To see if there is a statistically significant difference in the proportion of survival/mortality between each passenger class, a Permutation test was performed and the result is shown below.

 ```